 An in-depth exploration and training in Rosen Method bodywork with teachers Sara Webb and Cassie Scott.

-This Midsummers Intensive is a remarkable opportunity to learn Rosen Method bodywork and movement in a concentrated form over an eight day period.
-Rosen Method develops our capacity for self-awareness through gentle direct touch, joyful movement, and dialogue.
+This Midsummers Intensive is a remarkable opportunity to learn Rosen Method bodywork and movement in a in-depth format over an seven-day period.
+Rosen Method develops our capacity for self-awareness through gentle direct touch, joyful movement, and dialog.
 We will explore the essence of Marion Rosen's method through demonstrations, shared discussion and supervised practice.
 The Intensive offers the possibility to learn in an environment of transformation and community.

 It is one component of a complete training program in Rosen Method bodywork.
 This course is open to both career-track students and those who are interested in personal growth.

 Sara Webb is one of the directors of the Rosen Berkeley Center and she was Marion Rosen's first student!
 She has practiced and taught Rosen Method all her professional life.
 Cassie Scott is a Rosen practitioner living in Winnepeg who is a Rosen teacher-in-training, an expert in gardening with school children, and a therapeutic counselor.

 An application process is required for first-time participants.
 Tuition is $1035, with a $50 late fee for

 applications received after June 15.
 The course runs from Saturday to Saturday with Wednesday off.